Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Barn lime is a floor treatment, not a feed supplement.
 While calcium carbonate is essential for eggshell strength, the lime used on the floor should be inaccessible.

-What Are the Benefits of Barn Lime in Chicken Coop, and What Doesn’t It Do?
+What Are the Benefits of Barn Lime in Chicken Coop, and What Does It Not Do?

 People use barn lime to solve two main problems: moisture and odor.
-However, it’s vital to understand its limitations, especially concerning the highly toxic gas, ammonia.
+However, it is vital to understand its limitations, especially concerning the highly toxic gas, ammonia.

 Primary Benefit: Moisture Control